nikhilweee/blog-jekyll/_posts/2016-01-08-ghost-blog.md

 $ sudo supervisorctl update
 $ sudo supervisorctl restart ghost
 ```
 Now your blog is all set and would even withstand restarts.
-Yay.
+Cheers!